 Let’s recap the main events on that road:

 First, on March 10, medical staff from GMB threatened to mutiny, citing inadequate PPE for NHS workers.
 Other unions soon waded in on the issue, and the scene was set; the government was accused of not taking the pandemic seriously.
 Gradually the government caved in under pressure from unions.
 Mass gatherings were banned on March 13, following threats from the RMT, the rail workers union.
 Meanwhile, a huge work from home mutiny was being stoked by the TUC, a federation of 48 unions.
-At the same time, the UCU was threatening to strike to shut down universities, and the teaching unions were agitating for schools closures.
+At the same time, the UCU was trying to shut down universities, and the teaching unions were agitating for schools closures.
 There were probably other mutinies too, behind the scenes.
 Faced with this situation, the government went into spin overdrive, holding a press conference on March 16 in which Boris, Whitty and Vallance desperately tried to justify a U-turn on herd immunity.
 To this end, they wheeled out Neil Ferguson’s preposterous paper with its doomsday predictions and its advice on ‘combinations’ of measures.
 Moreover, the paper itself was likely influenced by the government, including Ferguson’s claim that schools ‘may’ need to shut.
 The next day, March 17, the NEU threatened unilateral schools closures and, the day after that, March 18, the government caved in, announcing that schools did indeed need to shut.
 This was the decisive capitulation, and it plunged Britain into lockdown.
 On March 20, the day that the schools shut their gates, the government announced that the rest of the economy was shutting too.
 The result: nearly two years of lunacy and spin.
 Unions have been making demands and threats ever since mid-March 2020, and the government has kept on caving in, while the public has been dragged into hell.

 There is a repeating pattern, and it’s happening in plain sight.
 A union pressures the government to implement a certain measure, then the government says the measure is under review, then, more often than not, the government caves in and implements the measure because the union won’t back down.
 We cannot go on like this.
 We cannot keep watching all this lunacy unfold while hardly anyone will talk about what is actually happening.
 Politicians and journalists are still skirting around the truth: that the entire coronapanic debacle has been union-driven and pointless.
 Lockdowns, social distancing, masks, mass testing, track and trace, mass vaccination, Covid passes, and children being subjected to unbelievable cruelty: it has all been pointless and wrong.
 Herd immunity was the right policy, and it was abandoned because of mutinous unions.
 It’s high time we put these facts front and centre of the national conversation about Covid 19.